 Furthermore, a decade after 9/11, you pretty much thought you had heard of all the people connected in some way to the attacks.

-Then, a few weeks ago, I was out for a walk.
+Then, I was out for a walk.
 I happened past Our Lady of Peace Catholic middle school, located on Amboy Avenue.

 A small plaque and memorial caught my attention.
 It was dedicated in memory of Patrick Dunn, who was killed on September 11.

 Dunn grew up in Woodbridge and attended Bishop Ahr Catholic High School in Edison.
 Dunn’s father served in the Navy, as did his brother.